hegusung/WebHashcat/README.md

 # WebHashcat
 Hashcat web interface

-WebHashcat is a very simple web interface web interface for the hashcat cracking tool.
+WebHashcat is a very simple but efficient web interface for hashcat password cracking tool.
 It hash the following features:
-* Simple interface
-* Supports distributed hashcat on multiple server (you only need to install HashcatNode on the remote server)
+* Distributed cracking sessions between multiple server (you only need to install HashcatNode on the remote server)
 * Cracked hashes are displayed as soon as they are cracked
 * Analytics